Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# Forks

+OK, just making fun of the system here.
+Since I got 170+ clones yesterday, if anyone wants to fork the repository, please do so.
+I wouldn't mind some stars as well, and if you want to be part of the "Watching" group, please do so!
+XD

 # Ball Everything

 You know the program, let's do this!
 It's the next step, right?
 I can't AI that...